Sirente crater: Analysis and interpretation

 The Sirente was shaking.
 In a tremendous rumble the statue sank into a sudden chasm.
 The satyrs and the Bacchantes fell down senseless.
 A huge silence fell.
 It seemed as if time had stopped in the ancient wood near the temple at the foot of the Sirente, and it looked like the mountain had never existed.
 The entire valley became dumb.
 Not a breath of wind could be heard, nor a sheep bleating from the numerous herds, nor a rustle from the strong trees, nor a human sound.
 After an endless period of time, when stars shone in the sky without the moon, a new breeze came to stir the leaves; sheep were heard again and the Mountain was dressed in the light of a new dawn.

 Faint stars disappeared, blue sky slowly came back and the Sirente became a golden mountain in the first rays of the new sun.
 It looked like the Valley was full of roses.
 Newly awake, men listened closely to the death rattle of the Goddess at the foot of the wood; and then they saw the statue of the Madonna with the Holy Child in her arms who was sitting on a throne of light and was surrounded by light.

 The location and contemporaneous formation of the Sirente impact has led some researchers to re-examine the historic occasion (the Battle of the Milvian Bridge on 28 October 312) when Constantine I was said to have had a vision prompting his conversion to Christianity.

 In a 2003 paper, Santilli, Ormö, et al. noted that, shortly before the battle of the Milvian Bridge, Constantine I and his military forces were camped only 100 km WSW from the proposed impact site.
 Though a coincidence between the two events is speculation, the hypothesis that the Sirente impact might have been mistaken for a divine act was widely reported in the media.

-However, the vision at the Battle of the Milvian Bridge has been also been considered as a phenomenon called a sun dog.
+However, the vision at the Battle of the Milvian Bridge has also been considered as a phenomenon called a sun dog.